-During the SOLVE/ THESEO 2000 campaign, the instrument was mounted on the starboard side of the NASA DC-8 aircraft, measuring with a fixed elevation angle of 12 degrees.
+[9] During the SOLVE/ THESEO 2000 campaign, the instrument was mounted on the starboard side of the NASA DC-8 aircraft, measuring with a fixed elevation angle of 12 degrees.

-The pressure broadening of the lines is used to derive altitude information from the measurements.
-Measured spectra are analyzed using the Optimal Estimation Method described in detail e.g. in Rodgers [1976; 1990].
+[10] The pressure broadening of the lines is used to derive altitude information from the measurements.
+Measured spectra are analyzed using the Optimal Estimation Method described in detail, e.g., by Rodgers [1976, 1990].
 For HNO3, vertical profiles of volume mixing ratio are retrieved on a 2 km altitude grid using a zero a priori profile.
-This leads to very smooth profiles with an altitude resolution of 6-10 km in the lower stratosphere, with the resolution decreasing to higher altitudes (see e.g. [Kleinböhl et al., 2001]).
+This leads to very smooth profiles with an altitude resolution of 6-10 km in the lower stratosphere, with the resolution decreasing to higher altitudes [see, e.g., Kleinböhl et al., 2002].
 Spectra are integrated over approximately 100 s to achieve a sufficient signal-to-noise ratio.
 This leads to a horizontal resolution of about 20 km and a precision of about 0.3 ppb in the lower stratosphere.
 Sensitivity studies have been carried out to investigate the influence of systematic errors on the measurement.
 Several sources of possible systematic errors have been considered.
-The dominant source of systematic errors was found to be the influence of nearby ozone lines and the calculation of the continuum, and an overall systematic error of 15 % or 0.6 ppb - whichever is larger - was estimated for the measurement accuracy.
-This value is confirmed by comparison with other HNO3 profile measurements, e.g. with the MIPAS instrument and ground-based FTIR measurements [von König, 2001].
+The dominant source of systematic errors was found to be the influence of nearby ozone lines and the calculation of the continuum, and an overall systematic error of 15% or 0.6 ppb-whichever is larger-was estimated for the measurement accuracy.
+This value is confirmed by comparison with other HNO3 profile measurements, e.g., with the MIPAS instrument and ground-based FTIR measurements [von König, 2001].

-Measurements of December 7, 1999
+3. Measurements of 7 December 1999